K07: Gamera vs. Zigra

 Uncle Remus galaxy.

-Uncle Remus is a fictional character created by John Chandler Harris in 1881.
-He served as the narrator for various African-American folktales featuring Br’er Rabbit, Br’er Fox and Br’er Bear.
+Uncle Remus is a fictional Black character created by John Chandler Harris in 1881.
+He served as the narrator for various traditional Southern folktales featuring Br’er Rabbit, Br’er Fox and Br’er Bear.

 Perhaps they should start looking for Allen Funt.